ovsky/Ultralight-NativeWebBrowser/README.md

 ---

 ## 📌 Disclaimer
 This is an educational project illustrating a minimal browser shell.
 It does not aim to replicate full Chromium feature parity (e.g., comprehensive security sandbox, extension ecosystem, advanced privacy tooling).
-Use at your discretion.

----